Updated: September 25, 2022

 A surprising number of foods are high in sodium.
 When in doubt, check out the nutrition label.
 If you’re trying to lower your sodium intake, try to steer clear of these foods, which can pack a serious sodium punch.

-- Canned entrées, like chili and ravioli
+- Canned soup and entrées, like chili and ravioli

 - Canned vegetables